-The analysis of the valve train is carried out on the basis of the measured, analog variables valve lift or valve speed in relation to the camshaft position.
-Due to the increasing complexity of valve actuation, it is a crucial element in the optimization of thermodynamics and thus in the development of economical and powerful internal combustion engines.
-In particular, the dynamic opening and closing behavior of the valve (e.g. touchdown speed) as a function of the engine speed is the focus here.
-By means of the ROTEC software module Valve Train Analysis, these parameters can be evaluated automatically.
+The analysis of valve timing is carried out based on the measured, analog variables valve lift or valve speed in relation to the camshaft position.
+Here, the focus is particularly on the dynamic opening and closing behavior of the valve (e.g. closing velocity) as a function of the engine speed.

-In order to be able to reliably assess the opening and closing behavior, the measurements and calculations of the three measured variables valve lift, speed and acceleration are necessary.
-You can use two different measurement methods for this: measurement on motored cylinder head using a laser vibrometer and in fired operation using magnetoresistive sensors.
-The valve lift can be measured both on motored cylinder head and in fired operation using magnetoresistive sensors.
+To be able to reliably assess the opening and closing behavior, measurements and calculations of the three measured variables valve lift, valve speed and valve acceleration are necessary.
+Two different measuring methods can be used for this purpose: measurement on the motored cylinder head using a laser vibrometer and in fired operation using magneto resistive (MR) sensor technology.
+The measured variable valve lift can be determined both on the motored cylinder head and in fired operation using MR sensors.
 For this purpose, the speed signals and angular positions at the camshaft drive system are recorded.
 In the first step, the torsional vibration behavior of the camshafts can be derived from this.
-Afterwards, you can fed the measurement data from speeds and valve lift to a special software tool for valve trains.
-This allows variables such as valve speed, acceleration, opening and closing behavior, lift loss, resonance and stress behavior to be automatically evaluated and graphically displayed.
+The measured data from speeds and valve lift can then be evaluated in the valve train software module.
+This allows variables such as valve speed and acceleration, opening and closing behavior, lift loss, resonance, and stress behavior to be automatically evaluated and graphically displayed

-Measurements on fired engines have advantages over those on motored cylinder heads.
-For example, you can study the effects of gas forces under real torsional vibration and thermal expansion behavior of the camshafts or cylinder head can on the fired engine.
-These effects are becoming more and more important with increasing charging and exhaust gas backpressures (particulate filters).
+Measurements on the fired engine have advantages over those on the towed cylinder head.
+For example, you can also investigate the effects of the gas forces under real torsional vibration and thermal expansion behaviour of the camshafts or the cylinder head on the fired engine.
+These effects are becoming more and more important with increasing charging and exhaust gas backpressures (particle filters).

 The manual evaluation of dynamic parameters, such as the valve touchdown speed or the time of dynamic opening and closing, is very laborious with a large number of different operating points and takes up a lot of your working time.

-The “Valve train” software module was developed with the aim of automating these evaluations.
-This not only reduces the evaluation time, but also the size of the test matrix and, accordingly, the utilization time of the test bench.
-Instead of measurements at constant, discrete speeds, you can now run speed ramps.
+The software module “Valve Train” was developed with the aim of performing these evaluations automatically.
+This not only reduces the evaluation time, but also the size of the test matrix and, accordingly, the utilisation time of the test bench.
+Instead of performing measurements at constant, discrete speeds, you can now perform speed ramps.

-The software module can be used to evaluate the following parameters, among others: Angular position of dynamic opening and closing, touchdown speed, stroke loss, lift-off, valve bounce, mechanical load on components (surface pressure during cup drive), stroke area, valve overlap, etc.).
+With the software module, the following parameters, among others, can be evaluated: Angular position of dynamic opening and closing, touchdown speed, stroke loss, lift-off, valve bounce, mechanical load on the components (surface pressure during cup drive), stroke area and valve overlap.

-The software evaluates curves of several signals (stroke, velocity and acceleration) and presents them automatically for each cycle in a comparable way with the corresponding result parameters.
-For some analyses, additional evaluation methods have been predefined for the specialized user (e.g. touchdown speed).
+The software evaluates progressions of several signals (stroke, speed and acceleration) and automatically displays them comparably for each cycle with the corresponding result parameters.
+For some analyses, additional evaluation methods are stored that are ready-made for the specialised user (e.g. touchdown speed).

-In addition to the multitude of analysis options, cycles with signal errors can be automatically recorded and removed from the evaluations.
+In addition to the multitude of analysis options, you can automatically record cycles with signal errors and remove them from the evaluations.

 The application of the measurement technology as well as on-site measurements, analysis and evaluation can be completely provided and carried out by ROTEC ENGINEERING.

-- Valve lift and valve speed measurement with laser vibrometer
+- Measurement of valve stroke and valve speed with laser vibrometer

 - Camshaft position measurement with rotary encoder

-- Classic measurement method with high-precision measurement signals
+- Classic measuring method with high-precision measurement signals

 - Valve stroke measurement with prepared valve stem and MR sensor technology

-- Deviation from laser vibrometer < 20 µm
+- Deviation from the laser vibrometer < 20 µm

-- Special software solution for calculation of stroke signals from sensor signals (SIN, COS)
+- Special software solution for calculating the stroke signals from the sensor signals (SIN, COS)